 This course introduces the use of C++ programming language to solve engineering and applied science problems.
-A systematic development of program structure, specification, testing, and debugging.
+It includes a systematic development of program structure, specification, testing and debugging.
+Lab assignments include traditional program development as well as the interface of software with the physical world.
 (A, CSU, UC)